Density estimation using cellular binary trees and an application to monotone densities: Conclusion

-Finally, one can easily picture extensions to $[0,1]^d$ for monotone densities (e.g., monotone in each coordinate when all others are held fixed).
+Finally, one can easily picture extensions to $[0,1]^d$ for monotone densities (e.g., monotone in each coordinate when all others are fixed).
 Splitting decisions would then depend upon the $2^d$ cardinalities of all equal quadrants that partition a cell $C$.
-The splits themselves could either be binary (along a preferred dimension) or $d$-ary.
-In the latter case, on would obtain random quadtrees.
+The splits can be binary (along a preferred dimension) or $2^d$-ary.
+In the latter case, one would obtain random quadtrees.